LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Rust/README.md

-## Load testing CPUs with parallel workers, Rust version
+## Load testing CPUs, Rust version

 This is the home of test_cpu_parallel, a Rust program to load test CPUs and measure job execution time as a function of the number of parallel workers.
-- The tool will produce as output the measurement of the job execution time as a function of the number of parallel workers.
-- When run in full mode, the program will run a range of tests and output a cvs file with the measured values.
-- This folder contains also example data collected with the tool and Jupyter notebooks used to analyze the data.
-- See also the Python version of the same tool: [Test_CPU_parallel_Python](../Test_CPU_parallel_Python)

 ### Contents
 - [**Container**](Container) - a container image and instructions for running test_cpu_parallel using Docker and Kubernetes